gregunz/AMLD2019/workshops/README.md

 # Workshops
-The 4 workshops I went to during Saturday and Sunday
+The 4 workshops I went to on Saturday and Sunday